Code-Institute-Submissions/milestone-project-one-8/README.md

 The following was used to construct the site:

-1. [Cloud9](https://c9.io/login) is a cloud based coding platform that was used for the coding and storing a local repository.
+1. [Cloud9](https://c9.io/login) - a cloud based coding platform that was used for the coding and storing a local repository.
-2. [Github](https://github.com/) was used as my git remote repository hosting service for opensource access.
+2. [BootstrapCDN](https://www.bootstrapcdn.com/) - used to simplify the structure and to make it responsive.
-3. [Figma](https://www.figma.com) is a cloud based design tool used for the wireframes.
+3. [jquery](https://www.jquery.com) - used to reference Javascript for the Modal.
-4. [jquery](https://www.jquery.com) used to reference Javascript for the Modal.
+4. [Google Fonts](https://fonts.google.com/) -  used to style the website fonts.
-5.
+5. [Figma](https://www.figma.com) - cloud based design tool used for the wireframes.

 ### Languages

-1. CSS 3 - used externally in a file called [style.css](https://github.com/lesreddy/milestone-project-one/tree/master/assets/css).
+1. CSS - used externally in a file called [style.css](https://github.com/lesreddy/milestone-project-one/tree/master/assets/css).
-2. HTML 5 - created one page called [index.html](https://github.com/lesreddy/milestone-project-one/blob/master/index.html).
+2. HTML - created one page called [index.html](https://github.com/lesreddy/milestone-project-one/blob/master/index.html).

 ## Testing